percona/percona-helm-charts/charts/gcp-marketplace/pxc-operator/README.md

 ## Scaling the cluster up or down

-By default, Percona Server for MongoDB application is deployed using 3 replicas.
+By default, Percona XtraDB Cluster application is deployed using 3 replicas.
 To change the number of replicas, use the following command:

 ```
-kubectl patch psmdb "${APP_INSTANCE_NAME}" \
+kubectl patch pxc "${APP_INSTANCE_NAME}" \
   --namespace "${NAMESPACE}" \
   --type=json \
-  -p '[{"op":"replace","path":"/spec/replsets/0/size","value":'${REPLICAS}'}]'
+  -p '[{"op":"replace","path":"/spec/pxc/size","value":'${REPLICAS}'}]'
 ```

 Where `REPLICAS` is the number of replicas you want.

 # Backup and Restore

-The detailed set of steps for backup and restores you can find here [Backups and Restores documentation](https://www.percona.com/doc/kubernetes-operator-for-psmongodb/backups.html).
+The detailed set of steps for backup and restores you can find here [Backups and Restores documentation](https://www.percona.com/doc/kubernetes-operator-for-pxc/backups.html).

 # Uninstall the Application